 - Obligation to ensure that there are adequate safeguards to protect vulnerable customers and in this context to define the concept of vulnerable customers Article 3(7) of the Electricity Directive, Article 3(3) of the Gas Directive.
-Defining a concept will be a legal obligation by 2015. - Flexibility to define vulnerable consumers according to their own particular situation while ensuring a high degree of protection. - Obligation to take measures to protect final customers in remote areas. - Addressing energy poverty (to ensure the necessary electricity supply to vulnerable customers), for example through national energy poverty action plans.
+Defining a concept will be a legal obligation by 2015. - Flexibility to define vulnerable consumers according to their own particular situation while ensuring a high degree of protection. - Obligation to take measures to protect final customers in remote areas. - Addressing energy poverty (to ensure the necessary electricity supply to vulnerable customers) through national energy action plans.
 Social and energy policies measures (including energy efficiency measures), can interact to protect vulnerable customers but shall not hamper effective competition.
 Promotion programs (as part of vulnerable consumers protection) establishing efficient energy consumption. - Supplier switching within three weeks while respecting contractual conditions.
 Consumers must be offered a wide choice of payment methods, which do not unduly discriminate between customers.

-The package consists of two Directives and three Regulations: Directive 2009/72/EC of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC; Directive 2009/73/EC of 13 July 2009 concerning common rules for the internal market in natural gas and repealing Directive 2003/55/EC; Regulation (EC) No 713/2009 of 13 July 2009 establishing an Agency for the Cooperation of Energy Regulators; Regulation (EC) No 714/2009 of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity and repealing Regulation (EC) No 1228/2003; Regulation (EC) No 715/2009 of 13 July 2009 on conditions for access to the natural gas transmission networks and repealing Regulation (EC) No 1775/2005.
+1The package consists of two Directives and three Regulations: Directive 2009/72/EC of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC; Directive 2009/73/EC of 13 July 2009 concerning common rules for the internal market in natural gas and repealing Directive 2003/55/EC; Regulation (EC) No 713/2009 of 13 July 2009 establishing an Agency for the Cooperation of Energy Regulators; Regulation (EC) No 714/2009 of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity and repealing Regulation (EC) No 1228/2003; Regulation (EC) No 715/2009 of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity and repealing Regulation (EC) No 175/2009 of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity and repealing Regulation (EC) No 175/2009 of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity and repealing Regulation (EC) No 175/2009 of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity and repealing Regulation (EC) No 175/2009 of 13 July 2009 on conditions for access to the natural gas transmission networks and repealing Regulation (EC) No 1775/2005.